A Novel Patent Similarity Measurement Methodology: Semantic Distance and Technological Distance: Experiment

 Google patent is a platform where patents from 2016 to 2020 granted by United States Patent and Trademark Office are provided.
-Of them, Artificial Intelligence Patent Dataset (Giczy et al., 2019 \cite{giczy2022identifying}) are adopted for this research.
+Of them, Artificial Intelligence Patent Dataset \cite{giczy2022identifying} are adopted for this research.
 Using Google patent, we randomly extract 420 pairs patents from 2019 to 2020, with which we perform expert validation.

 The expert panel consists of three scientists, each of whom has expertise in Data Analytics, Data Mining, and Artificial Intelligence, respectively.
 Before asking them to rate the patents, we set a guideline for rating, following advice by the author Zachery Schimke, a Juris Doctor candidate, who specializes in Patent at the University of Arizona.
 To be specific, we adopt a seven-scale rating scheme; it consists of the five odd numbers between 0 and 10, to which 0 and 10 are also added as exceptional cases.
 Then, we establish five criteria: Area, Task or Purpose, Methodology, and Application.
 Depending on the number of the overlapping criteria, rating scores are given, as described inTable~\ref{tw-80f871cf32bf}.